 Step 3 (optional): tap “Wifi Password” to change the preset password to your preferred password for your shared network.
 You can now connect your other devices just like how you’re connecting to a WiFi network.
 Connect to your phone’s internet and you’re good to go.

 Note: Steps may vary depending on your iPhone’s current iOS.
-Also, if you do not see the personal hotspot option you may contact your carrier to confirm if you can use Personal Hotspot with your current plan.
+Also, if you do not see the personal hotspot option you may contact your carrier to confirm if you can use the Personal Hotspot with your current plan.

 Mobile Hotspot 101: Android Guide